zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 ## Configuring your project

-Use either Gradle or Maven build automation systems to configure your project.
+Use either _Gradle_ or _Maven_ build automation systems to configure your project.
 Use the appropriate configuration procedure corresponding to your build automation system.

 **Note:** You can use either the Giza Artifactory or an Artifactory of your choice.
-However, note that if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
-Do this by using the provided gradle tasks provided in the source code.
+However, if you decide to build the API ML from source, you are required to publish the enabler artifact to your Artifactory.
+Publish the enabler artifact by using the provided _Gradle_ tasks provided in the source code.

 ### Gradle guide
-Use the following procedure to use Gradle as your build automation system.
+Use the following procedure to use _Gradle_ as your build automation system.

 **Follow these steps:**